Royal Military College of Canada: Dormitories

 RMC has six dormitories, which are similar to most universities and provide the basic necessities.
 Organized by squadron, dormitories are co-educational with separate washrooms for men and women.
 Officer Cadets share a room in first year, and sometimes in succeeding years depending on availability of space, if possible with someone who is proficient in the other official language.

 The oldest, the Stone Frigate was built in 1819–20 and is a Canadian Heritage Site.
 The Stone Frigate, known within the college as "The Boat" houses 1 Squadron who in turn call themselves the Stone Frigate Military Academy.
 The next building built Fort Lasalle holds 7, 8, and 9 squadron while the third building, Fort Haldimand hosts 11 and 12 Squadron.
 Fort Champlain (1965) accommodates the Cadet Wing Headquarters and 2 and 3 Squadron.
-Fort Sauve (2001) houses 4, 5, and 6 Squadron and the newest dormitory, Fort Brant (2011) aka "The Greenhouse" houses ALOY and 10 squadron.
+Fort Sauve (2001) houses 4, 5, and 6 Squadron and the newest dormitory, Fort Brant (2011) aka "The Greenhouse" houses ILOY and 10 squadron.
 Fort Brant was called such due to the overheating problems experienced by the massive glass façade which by facing south traps a large amount of solar heat which is then circulated throughout the building.